Church Hill Barn

 Polished concrete flooring flows throughout.
 It was decided early on during the design process to keep the spaces as open plan as possible.
 Where necessary partitions and screens are designed as over scaled furniture.
 Freestanding and constructed from birch faced plywood sheets, they help to organise the spaces, providing privacy for bathrooms and sleeping areas.

 A biomass boiler feeds underfloor heating assisted by a mechanical ventilation and heat recovery system.

-The project has been shortlisted for the Sunday Times British Homes Award for Renovation of the Year and a Designer Kitchen & Bathroom Award for Kitchen of the Year Under £25K.
+The project won a Sunday Times British Homes Award for Renovation of the Year and a Designer Kitchen & Bathroom Award for Kitchen of the Year Under £25K.
 It was shortlisted for the Daily Telegraph Homebuilding & Renovating Awards and the Architect’s Journal Retrofit Awards.

 Photography by Steve Lancefield